infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 :::info

-You can organize the folder structure of your Yarn monorepo however it best suits your project.
-While this guide suggests using `apps/` and `packages/`, you can rename or add directories like `services/` or `libs/` to fit your workflow.
+We recommend organizing your monorepo's folder structure in a way that best suits the needs of your project.
+While this guide suggests using `apps/` and `packages/`, you can rename or add directories like, for example, `services/` or `libs/` to fit your workflow.

-The key is to keep your monorepo clear and organized, ensuring that it’s easy to manage and navigate for your team.
+The key here is to keep your monorepo clear and organized, ensuring that it’s easy to manage and navigate for you and your team 🤜🏻.

 :::